Portraits were once rare

-Northern Renaissance artists such as Hans Memling (see the Portrait of a Young Man at Prayer, c.
-1485-1494, left) had already created portraits of figures in positions similar to the Mona Lisa.
+Northern Renaissance artists such as Hans Memling (see the Portrait of a Young Man at Prayer) had already created portraits of figures in positions similar to the Mona Lisa.
 Memling had even located them in believable spaces.
 Leonardo combined these Northern innovations with Italian painting’s understanding of the three dimensionality of the body and the perspectival treatment of the surrounding space.

 A recent discovery